linkerd/linkerd/linkerd/docs/client_tls.md

-keyPath | _required_ | File path to the TLS key file. requireClientAuth | false | If true, only accept requests with valid client certificates. caCertPath | none | File path to the CA cert to validate the client certificates.
+keyPath | _required_ | File path to the TLS key file. requireClientAuth | false | If true, only accept requests with valid client certificates. caCertPath | none | File path to the CA cert to validate the client certificates. protocols | unspecified | The list of TLS protocols to enable (TLSv1.2)

 See [Transparent TLS with Linkerd](https://blog.buoyant.io/2016/03/24/transparent-tls-with-linkerd/) for more on how to generate certificate and key files.